Tim Carr Tim Carr

 Blog Neglect

-As I get busier in the salon, it’s hard to keep up with the blog for this site.
-In a week I have enough slots for 78 haircuts, back when I was more active with it I was only getting about 36 guys in a week.
-I would bring my computer into the salon and in my downtime I used to work on the blog, do research on men’s hair to get ideas for it, and work on my social media to try to bring more men into the salon.
-Within a year of moving my shop to Culver City, my business doubled and I’ve had a lot less time to work on the social media aspect of the business because I’m too busy cutting hair—which is a good thing.
-Content is what helps me keep coming up in searches, whether someone’s searching for haircut near me, best men’s haircut, or men’s hair salon, having a blog keeps me at the top, so I try to do my best to keep up on it.
+As I get busier in the salon, it becomes increasingly hard to keep up with the blog for this site.
+In a typical week, I have enough slots for 78 haircuts, while back when I was more actively engaged with blogging, I was only getting about 36 guys in for haircuts in a single week.
+I would often bring my laptop into the salon with me, and during my downtime, I used to dedicate time to work on the blog, conducting thorough research on men’s hair trends to gather fresh ideas for my posts, as well as managing my social media accounts to attract more men into the salon.
+Within just a year of moving my shop to Culver City, my business doubled in size, and I’ve found myself with significantly less time to focus on the social media aspect of the business since I’m so busy cutting hair—which I consider to be a very good thing.
+However, I understand that content is what helps me maintain visibility in search results; whether someone is searching for "haircut near me," "best men’s haircut," or "men’s hair salon," having an active blog keeps me positioned at the top of those searches.
+Therefore, I try my best to keep up with my blogging efforts.

 Read More